dannysijia/AzureFrontDoorTest/README.md

 ## Round-Trip time

-We measure the end to end latecny for better understand the AFD.
+We measure the end to end latency for better understand the AFD.